simonw/sqlite-transform/README.md

 ## Disabling the progress bar

 By default each command will show a progress bar.
 Pass `-s` or `--silent` to hide that progress bar.

-### Terminology warning

-This tool uses the word "transform" to mean something different from the [sqlite-utils transform](https://sqlite-utils.datasette.io/en/stable/cli.html#transforming-tables) command.

-In `sqlite-utils`, "transform" is used to describe running complex alter table statements, see [Executing advanced ALTER TABLE operations in SQLite](https://simonwillison.net/2020/Sep/23/sqlite-advanced-alter-table/)

-`sqlite-transform` uses the term to describe performing a transformation or conversion on every value in a column.

-I apologize for this confusion!
-I wish I had used different names for these two concepts.